 On May 22, 1997 and August 7, 1997, the Company completed private placements (the "Private Placement") of an aggregate of 123.72 units, each unit consisting of 10,000 shares of the Company's Series A Convertible Preferred Stock (the "Series A Preferred"), for gross proceeds of approximately \$12,372,000.
-Paramount Capital, Inc., a New York-based merchant and investment banking firm specializing in the biotechnology industry ("Paramount" or the "Placement Agent"), acted as placement agent for the Private Placement.
-Michael S. Weiss, the Company's Secretary, is a Senior Managing Director of the Placement Agent, and Lindsay A. Rosenwald, M.D., a principal stockholder of the Company, is the President and sole stockholder of the Placement Agent.
+Paramount Capital, Inc., a New York-based merchant banking and venture capital firm specializing in biotechnology companies ("Paramount" or the "Placement Agent"), acted as placement agent for the Private Placement.
+Lindsay A. Rosenwald, M.D., a principal stockholder of the Company, is the President and sole stockholder of the Placement Agent and of VentureTek, L.P., a principal stockholder of the Company.

 In connection with the Private Placement, the Company paid to the Placement Agent compensation in the form of cash commissions and a non-accountable expense allowance equal to nine percent and four percent, respectively, of the gross proceeds received by the Company from the sale of the units.
-In addition, the Company agreed to sell to Paramount or its designees, for \$0.001 per share, warrants (the "Placement Warrants") to purchase an aggregate of 123,720 shares of Series A Preferred.
+In addition, the Company agreed to sell to Paramount or its designees, for nominal consideration, warrants (the "Placement Warrants") to purchase an aggregate of 123,720 shares of Series A Preferred.
 For a description of the terms of the Series A Preferred issued in the Private Placement and of the Placement Warrants, see "Description of Securities--Preferred Stock--Series A Convertible Preferred Stock" and "Description of Securities--Placement Warrants."